-In 1885, Georg Cantor published his review of Gottlob Frege's Grundlagen der Arithmetik.
-In this essay, we provide its first English translation together with an introductory note.
+In 1885, Georg Cantor published his review of Gottlob Frege's Grund-lagen der Arithmetik.
+In this essay we provide its first English translation together with an introductory note.
 We also provide a translation of a note by Ernst Zermelo on Cantor's review, and a new translation of Frege's brief response to Cantor.

-In recent years, it has become philosophical folklore that Cantor's 1885 review of Frege's Grundlagen already contained a warning to Frege.
+In recent years it has entered philosophical folklore that Cantor's 1885 review of Frege's Grundlagen already contained a warning to Frege.
 This warning is said to concern the defectiveness of Frege's notion of extension.
-The exact scope of such speculations varies and sometimes extends as far as crediting Cantor with an early hunch of the paradoxical nature of Frege's notion of extension.
+The exact scope of such speculations vary and sometimes extend as far as crediting Cantor with an early hunch of the paradoxical nature of Frege's notion of extension.
 William Tait goes even further and deems Frege 'reckless' for having missed Cantor's explicit warning regarding the notion of extension.
 As such, Cantor's purported inkling would have predated the discovery of the Russell-Zermelo paradox by almost two decades.

-In our introductory essay, we discuss this alleged implicit (or even explicit) warning, separating two issues: first, whether the most natural reading of Cantor's criticism provides an indication that the notion of extension is defective; second, whether there are other ways of understanding Cantor that support such an interpretation and can serve as a precisification of Cantor's presumed warning.
+In our introductory essay we discuss this alleged implicit (or even explicit) warning, separating two issues: first, whether the most natural reading of Cantor's criticism provides an indication that the notion of extension is defective; second, whether there are other ways of understanding Cantor that support such an interpretation and can serve as a precisification of Cantor's presumed warning.

-1. Introduction
+Introduction

-In 1885, Georg Cantor published his review of Gottlob Frege's Grundlagen der Arithmetik in the journal Deutsche Litteraturzeitung.
-The review was later reprinted in Cantor's Gesammelte Abhandlungen mathematischen und philosophischen Inhalts, edited by Ernst Zermelo (Cantor 1932).
-In this essay, we provide its first English translation.
-Further included are the first English translation of Zermelo's (1932) note on Cantor's review, and a new English translation of Frege's brief response to Cantor, which was published two months later in the same journal, probably as a paid advert.
+In 1885, Georg Cantor published his review of Gottlob Frege's Grundlagen der Arithmetik in the journal Deutsche Litteraturzeitung.1 The review was later reprinted in Cantor's Gesammelte Abhandlungen mathematischen und philosophischen Inhalts, edited by Ernst Zermelo Cantor 1932.
+In this essay we provide its first English translation.
+Further included are the first English translation of Zermelo's note Zermelo 1932 on Cantor's review, and a new English translation of Frege's brief response to Cantor which was published two months later in the same journal,2 probably as a paid ad.3